russhwolf/multiplatform-settings/README.md

     val b: Int = settings.getInt("key", defaultValue = -1)
     val c: Int = settings["key", -1]

+Nullable methods are also available to avoid the need to use a default value.
+Instead, `null` will be returned if a key is not present.

+    val a: Int? = settings.getIntOrNull("key")
+    val b: Int? = settings["key"]

 The `getXXX()` and `putXXX()` operation for a given key can be wrapped using a property delegate.
 This has the advantage of ensuring that the key is always accessed with a consistent type.

     val a: Int by settings.int("key")